If you are coming to the UK to study on a programme that is less than 6 months long, you may be able to apply for a Standard Visitor visa

 To be eligible:

-- *you must be aged at least 16 years of the age or above at the date of application
+- You must be aged at least 16 years or above on the date of application

-*your research must form part of, or be relevant to the course you are studying overseas
+- Your research must form part of, or be relevant to the course that you are studying overseas

 Access to healthcare

 International students coming into the UK on a Standard Visitor Visa will not have free access to the National Health Service (NHS).
-You should ensure you're covered for healthcare through personal medical insurance during your visit.
+You should make sure you are covered for healthcare through personal medical insurance during your visit.
 Your private health insurance should be obtained before you arrive in the UK.
-The type of healthcare you are entitled to is determined by the terms and conditions of your individual private health insurance policy so it is important that you fully understand what range of healthcare it offers.
+The type of healthcare you can access will be decided by the terms and conditions of your individual private health insurance policy, so it is important that you fully understand what range of healthcare it offers.

 Academic Technology Approval Scheme (ATAS)